Koreji-Yamisora/NTHU-time-sync/README.md

    - **macOS**: `scheduler-macos-v*.zip` (extract and run the `.app` file)
 3. **Run the executable** - no installation required!

-## JSON Data Operations
+## Import/Export Operations

-The application uses JSON files to store and manage schedule data. **Import/Export functionality is a key feature** that allows you to easily share, backup, and migrate your schedule data.
+The application supports multiple file formats for importing and exporting schedule data. **Import/Export functionality is a key feature** that allows you to easily share, backup, and migrate your schedule data.

 ### **File Operations (Menu Bar & Toolbar)**
 - **New**: Create a blank schedule (creates `schedule_data.json`)